decentralised-dataexchange/automated-data-agreements/README.md

   <a href="#licensing">Licensing</a>
 </p>

-# About
+## About

-This repository contains the the deliverables for Automated Data Agreement (ADA) Project.
+This repository contains the deliverables for Automated Data Agreement (ADA) Project.
 This is part of NGI-eSSIF-Lab project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871932.

 This ADA project is an open source conrtibution lead by iGrant.io (Sweden), Linaltec (Sweden) and PrivacyAnt (Finland).
 Read more on the project at NGI eSSIF-Lab page: https://essif-lab.eu/automated-data-agreements-to-simplify-ssi-work-flows-by-igrant-io/